miniluz/nixos-config/hosts/home-server/README.md

    - On the subtitles page, disable upgrading substitles, enable automatic synchronization, and set the minimum score to 96 for series and 86 for movies.
-6. Go into every ARR
-   - Set up their media folder
-   - Set up the quality profile
+5. Podgrab requires no setup other than adding your podcasts
-   - Set up Transmission as a download client
+6. Set up Spotizerr
-   - Copy their API key
-   - Note: Readarr requires more config.
+   - On a computer with a browser run
+     `docker run --network=host --rm -it --env REQUESTS_CA_BUNDLE=/nebula.local.crt --volume /home/miniluz/nixos-config/hosts/home-server/secrets/nebula.local.crt:/nebula.local.crt:ro cooldockerizer93/spotizerr-auth`
+     having a client ID and secret from
+     <https://developer.spotify.com/dashboard> with country code ES.
+Then open
+     the Spotify web client, open the Connections menu and select Spotizerr.
+   - Go into Deezer, cookies, copy the `arl` and add the account.
 7. Go into Prowlarr and set it up with every ARR with their API keys.
+   - Set up every ARR with their API keys
+   - Set up flaresolverr: `127.0.0.1:8191`
-8. Add into Prowlarr the indexers:
+   - Add the indexers:
+     - BitSearch
      - PirateBay
      - RARBG
      - YTS
      - NYA.SI
      - 1337x
      - EliteTorrent
      - MoviesDVDR
+     - EBookBay
      - Book and audiobook indexes!
+     - Anidex
+     - Bangumi Moe
      - Lat-Team (Maybe, it's private)
-9. Go into Jellyfin, set up the account and add the media folders.
+8. Go into Jellyfin, set up the account and add the media folders.
-10. Go into Jellyseer and set up the integration with Jellyfin and the ARRs.
+9. Go into Jellyseer and set up the integration with Jellyfin and the ARRs.
-11. Go into Audiobookshelf, set up the account and add the media folder.
+10. Go into Audiobookshelf, set up the account and add the media folder.

-### Radarr

-Set up a custom quality profile called HD that includes Bluray-1080p, WEB 1080p and Bluray-720p in that order.
-Insert its API key into the host secret `recyclarr-keys.age` as `RADARR_API_KEY=`.
+11. Set up Readarr

 ### Readarr